AlastairPickering/PAMalytics/docs/dashboard.md

 ## Preview audio and spectrograms

-You can inspect detections directly from the dashboard using the validation grid.
+You can inspect detections directly from the dashboard using the spectrogram preview grid.

+Use **Spectrograms per page**, **Columns per row**, and **Page** to control how many previews are loaded and how they are arranged.
+Reducing the number of spectrograms per page can improve performance on large datasets or slower computers.

-Each spectrogram thumbnail is annotated to help you triage quickly:
+Each spectrogram is annotated to help you triage quickly:

 - the predicted label (e.g. species)
 - the number of detections found